SSWConsulting/SSW.People.Profiles/Ruby-Cogan/Ruby-Cogan.md

 quote: "We are changing the world with Technology"
 quoteAuthor: "Bill Gates"
 ---
 Ruby Cogan is the director of first impressions!
-She deals with prospective clients, is the person behined the Zendesk chatbox on www.ssw.com.au and organises the office to make sure it runs smoothly.
+She deals with prospective clients, is the person behind the Zendesk chatbox on www.ssw.com.au and organises the office to make sure it runs smoothly.